 The color quality is also fantastic as it maintains a high saturation and realism in all the images.
 However, it fails to achieve the same brightness level as DLP or LCD projectors, and it needs a completely dark room for optimum image quality.
 Little ambient light is not a problem, but if your room faces a lot of light intrusions, then you won’t get the intended image quality.

-If you are looking for a complete package with decent image quality and terrific durability, then LED projectors to serve as a great choice.
+If you are looking for a complete package with decent image quality and terrific durability, then LED projectors serve as a great choice.
 This projector is well-known for its immense lamp longevity, and on average, they come with 30,000hour of lifespan.
 They are designed in such a way that neither you will have to opt for maintenance, nor will you have to replace the bulb.
 Our article on how long projectors last may interest you.

 The image quality is really excellent, and it offers a decent brightness level even in the presence of ambient light.
 We can say the black level rendering is proper, and it treats you with the right contrast level in all the images.